 Financial Support

 JT, LM and FSV are fully supported, and AR and JMM partly supported by the National Institute for Health Research Health Protection Research Unit (HPRU) in Emerging and Zoonotic Infections at University of Liverpool in partnership with Public Health England (PHE), in collaboration with Liverpool School of Tropical Medicine.
 JT, LM, FSV and AR are based at the University of Liverpool.
 The views expressed are those of the authors and not necessarily those of the NHS, the NIHR, the Department of Health or Public Health England.
-JMM is also partly funded by the HPRU in Environment and Health.
+JMM is also partly funded by the HPRU in Environmental Change and Health.
 JMM is based at Public Health England.
 Data costs were met by SAVSNET.
 SAVSNET is funded by the British Small Animal Veterinary Association (BSAVA) with additional support by The Animal Welfare Foundation (AWF).

 Availability of data and materials